Great Color Combinations For

 1b) Great Color Combinations With BLUE

 Purple can be mixed from the primary colors blue and red.
 It sits between these two on the color mixing wheel and can be either warm (reddish) or cool (bluish).
+You'll find a lot of dusky purple and aubergine tones in the southern half of France (from Paris to Provence).
+It combines beautifully with grey and golden sandstone colors.

-great color combinations blue
+Some great color combinations with purple:

 Great interior design color schemes with blue: